josecarneiro/funcional/README.md

-# Funcional
+# `funcional`

-Requires node version `6.x.x`.
+Requires node version `8.x.x`.
 The compatibility of this library should match the node LTS release schedule, since that is the version used by Google Cloud Functions.

 ### Client